 Model 2: Original model with new 1980-2015 dataset.

-Our first step in expanding the dataset was to add additional data points to Ipsos’ original model and to find whether it performed differently.
+Our first step in expanding the dataset was to add additional data points to Ipsos’ original model and to find whether the model performed differently.
 In this case, we added additional countries, expanded the years up to 2015, and input more elections.
 In order to compare across subsequent models, we limited the years to 1980 to 2015 and eliminated state-level elections, reducing the number of observations to 173.
 Previous models in literature were based on national elections, and we want to give an international focus to the data gathered.
-Model 2 of Table 1 shows the result of the regression, where government approval and incumbency status are still very significant.
-Table 3 shows a higher correct classification with 75.1% of the elections correctly predicted.
+Model 2 of Table 1 shows the result of this regression using the expanded data set. , Government approval and incumbency status still remains statistically significant.
+Table 3 shows a higher correct classification rate, with 75.1% of the elections correctly predicted.